 Photographing the Aurora in Iceland

 Naturally having built a reputation on running landscape astrophotography courses (the first of their kind in Europe), structured astrophotography tuition will be delivered to the group during available opportunities; at the time of writing, this is still the only Iceland photography workshop that offers this as an additional aspect to the course, with a tutor with a proven published track record within the genre.

 While the trip will include late nights stargazing, it is important to mention that it will still have a strong emphasis on capturing the amazing Icelandic landscape and scenery by day and low light; the winter light in December is unbelievable as the sun hovers low above the horizon even at midday, meaning the light is never more intense than golden hour after sunrise and before sunset.

 Due to the weather in December, chasing Aurora, and the night photography aspect, like many of Ollie’s workshops, he does not fix a robotic itinerary, instead using weather, experience, and often the time of night or day the group finished the previous day, to dictate locations used, and when.

-Finally, especially relevant is the team size, which is capped at four; therefore, as a result, valuable one to one and group tuition can be delivered far more effectively, helping to ensure that everyone not only enjoys travelling and seeing the sights but in addition acquires new photographic skills.
+Finally, especially relevant is the team size, which is capped at four; therefore, as a result, valuable one to one and group tuition can be delivered far more effectively, helping to ensure that everyone not only enjoys travelling and seeing the sights, but in addition acquires new photographic skills.

-Due to 7-seater, 4x4s not really providing enough space and comfort for five people, luggage and camera gear, 4×4 minivans are now used for over four people (plenty of space).
+Due to 7-seater, 4x4s not really providing enough space and comfort for five people, luggage and camera gear, 4×4 minivans are used for over four people (plenty of space).